Last Updated on

 This was my first time trying Turkish foods.

-In this video, I’m grateful to be staying at Kelebek Cave Hotel (review here) , where I have the help of their breakfast buffet to sample foods .
+In this video, I’m grateful to be exploring Cappadocia and staying at Kelebek Cave Hotel (review here) , where I have the help of their breakfast buffet to sample foods .
 Turkish hotels are great in that some offer wonderful breakfasts complimentary to your stay, but I don’t always have it this easy.
 Sometimes, I’m scrounging the streets for foods to buy…. examining restaurant menus for hints of vegetarian foods.
 I can be timid about buying foods I don’t know much about, due to the fact they could have meat in them, which ultimately results in wasted money.

 Here’s 5 mystery Turkish foods that you may run into on your trip to Turkey!